 which, in principle, should be highly correlated with $\chi^2_{\rm kin}$ we fitted.
 However, if the line-of-sight velocity distribution significantly deviates from a Gaussian distribution, $\chi^2_{\rm kin}$ and $\chi^2$ may not be similar.
-Since $\chi^2$ directly reflects how the model matches the data, we take $\chi^2$ to represent the goodness of fitting.
-In practise, luminosity distributions are much easier to fit than kinematic data, so $\chi_{\rm lum}^2$ is a small value and is not taken into account in the goodness evaluation.\\
+Because $\chi^2$ directly reflects how the model matches the data, we took $\chi^2$ to represent the goodness of fit.
+In practice, luminosity distributions are much easier to fit than kinematic data, so that $\chi_{\rm lum}^2$ is a low value and was not taken into account in the goodness evaluation.\\

-We have four free hyper-parameters ($M_*/L$, $p$, $q$ and $M_{\rm 200}$), and we take an iterative process to search for the best-fitting model.
-We start by making initial guesses of the parameters.
-After constructing the initial models, we select the models within a relatively lower $\chi^2$, and create new models around these selected models by walking a few steps in the parameter space.
-We initially take large step sizes of 0.1, 0.05, 0.05 and 0.5 for $M_*/L$, $p$, $q$, $u$ and $M_{\rm 200}/M_{*}$ to avoid getting stuck in a local minimum.
-We repeat this iterative process until we reach a minimum $\chi^2$ with all models around it calculated in the parameter space.
-Then we reduce the step size to half and repeat the process again.
-Finally, we find the model with the minimum $\chi^2$, and all the models around it in the parameter space within $3\sigma$ confidence level are calculated.\\
+We have four free hyper-parameters ($M_*/L$, $p$, $q$, and $M_{\rm 200}$), and we took an iterative process to search for the best-fitting model.
+We started by making initial guesses of the parameters.
+After constructing the initial models, we selected the models within a relatively lower $\chi^2$ and created new models around these selected models by walking a few steps in the parameter space.
+We initially took large step sizes of 0.1, 0.05, 0.05, and 0.5 for $M_*/L$, $p$, $q$, $u$, and $M_{\rm 200}/M_{*}$ to avoid becoming stuck in a local minimum.
+We repeated this iterative process until we reached a minimum $\chi^2$ with all models around it calculated in the parameter space.
+Then we reduced the step size to half and repeated the process again.
+Finally, we determined the model with the minimum $\chi^2$, and all the models around it in the parameter space within $3\sigma$ confidence level were calculated.\\

-In the end, we not only constrain the free parameters in the potential, but also obtain the best-fitting model whose stellar orbit distribution is representative of the real galaxy.
-Following \citet{Zhu2018b, Zhu2018c}, we characterise each orbit by its time-averaged radius $r$ and circularity $\lambda_z$.
+In the end, we not only constrained the free parameters in the potential, but also obtained the best-fitting model whose stellar orbit distribution is representative of the real galaxy.
+Following \citet{Zhu2018b, Zhu2018c}, we characterised each orbit by its time-averaged radius $r$ and circularity $\lambda_z$.
 Circularity $\lambda_z$ represents the angular momentum of the orbit around the short axis normalised by the maximum of a circular orbit with the same binding energy.
-Therefore, we obtain the probability density distributions of stellar orbits in the phase space of $\lambda_z$ versus $r$, as illustrated in Fig.~\ref{fig1}, taking a typical simulated spiral galaxy as an example.\\
+Therefore, we obtained the probability density distributions of stellar orbits in the phase space of $\lambda_z$ versus $r$, as illustrated in Fig.~\ref{fig1}, taking a typical simulated spiral galaxy as an example.\\